 ACCORDING TO THE AIR CARRIER ACCESS ACT, i.e., (49 U.S.C.
 41705 AND 14 C.F.R.
 382)

-How can I actually be able to acquire an ESA letter?
+How can I actually be able to acquire an ESA Letter?

-By clicking on this link, you will be redirected to the online questionnaire, which is considered as the first step to allow you to have an ESA.
+By clicking on this link, you will be redirected to the online questionnaire, which is considered the first step to allow you to have an ESA.
 You can actually start this procedure by clicking on the icon given above.

 Choose the type of ESA Letter (Travel, Housing, or Combo) you require.
 You can make a safe payment with the help of our secure as well as encrypted page, which won’t result in any issues.

 While working with us, you will get accessibility to work with one of the best licensed mental health professionals, who is among the best in our network.
-Additionally, all the licensed mental health professionals are the best in what they do, in order to help you with your requirements.
+Additionally, all the licensed mental health professionals are the best in what they do, to help you with your requirements.

 ESA Certificate will send your emotional support animal recommendation letter within 1-3 business days of getting approved.
 The letter obtained by you can be used for air travel or to accommodate you in your residence where pets are strictly not allowed.
 This would be done according to your particular needs as a person having mental or emotional disabilities/disorders, so… you have everything under control regarding your emotional support animal.